Global evidence for a consistent spatial footprint of intra-urban centers: Abstract

 \section{Abstract}

-Urban space is highly heterogeneous, with population and human activities concentrating in localized centers.
+Urban space is highly heterogeneous, with economic and population activities concentrating in localized centers.
 However, the global organization of such intra-urban centers remains poorly understood due to the lack of consistent, comparable data.
-Here we develop a scalable geospatial framework to identify intra-urban activity centers worldwide using nighttime light observations.
-Applying this approach to more than 9,500 cities, we construct a high-resolution global dataset of over 15,000 centers.
-We uncover a striking regularity: despite vast differences in city size, regional development, and population density, the built-up area associated with individual centers remains remarkably consistent.
-Across cities, total urban area scales proportionally with the number of centers, yielding a stable mean spatial footprint.
-This regularity holds at the micro-scale, where Voronoi-based service areas exhibit a characteristic size that is persistent across countries and independent of local population concentration.
-As a geometric consequence, this polycentric multiplication maintains stable average distances to the nearest center as cities expand, preventing the accessibility decay inherent in monocentric growth.
-These findings reveal a universal organizing principle whereby urban expansion is accommodated through the replication of activity centers with a consistent spatial extent, providing a new empirical foundation for understanding the nature of urban growth.
+Here we develop a scalable geospatial framework using nighttime light observations to identify over 15,000 intra-urban centers worldwide.
+We uncover a robust regularity: despite differences in city size, geography, and development context, total urban area scales linearly with the number of centers, implying a roughly constant spatial footprint per center.
+This macroscopic regularity is underpinned by two independent sublinear scaling laws---center number and urban area both scale with population at closely matched rates---whose ratio cancels to produce the observed linear relationship.
+At the within-city level, this constancy manifests as a characteristic Voronoi coverage area per center that is consistent across regions, and centers are more regularly spaced than spatial null models predict.
+As a consequence, polycentric cities maintain stable accessibility as they expand.
+These findings provide a new empirical foundation for understanding the spatial organization of urban growth.